swcarpentry/shell-novice/_episodes/06-script.md

 > ~~~
 > {: .language-bash}
 >
-> While you are in the `proteins` directory, you type the following command:
+> While you are in the `populations` directory, you type the following command:
 >
 > ~~~
-> $ bash script.sh '*.pdb' 1 1
+> $ bash script.sh '*.txt' 1 1
 > ~~~
 > {: .language-bash}
 >
 > Which of the following outputs would you expect to see?
 >
-> 1. All of the lines between the first and the last lines of each file ending in `.pdb`
+> 1. All of the lines between the first and the last lines of each file ending in `.txt`
->    in the `proteins` directory
+>    in the `populations` directory
-> 2. The first and the last line of each file ending in `.pdb` in the `proteins` directory
+> 2. The first of each file ending in `.txt` in the `populations` directory, followed by
+>    the last line of each such file
-> 3. The first and the last line of each file in the `proteins` directory
+> 3. The first and the last line of each file in the `populations` directory
-> 4. An error because of the quotes around `*.pdb`
+> 4. An error because of the quotes around `*.txt`
 >
 > > ## Solution
 > > The correct answer is 2.